-It is never too early in your college program to begin thinking about who will be able to give a professional reference for you when you start looking for internships or careers after graduation.
+It is never too early in your college program to begin thinking about who could be professional job references for you.
+You will need these references when you are applying for internships, graduate schools or careers after graduation.

-– How long you have known this person
+– Indicate how long you have known this person

-– Preferred time to contact this job reference
+– Ideal time to contact your job references

 -Instructors / Faculty

 -Former supervisors in your campus /work study jobs